The Wrecking Crew (music): T.A.M.I. Show (1964)

 Several members of the Wrecking Crew played in the house band for 1964's T.A.M.I.
-Show, which was captured on film and sent to theaters around the country.
+Show, which was captured on videotape, transferred to film, and sent to theaters around the country.
 Seen in camera shots showing the right-hand side of the stage are musical director Jack Nitzsche, Hal Blaine, Jimmy Bond, Tommy Tedesco, Bill Aken, Glen Campbell, Lyle Ritz, Leon Russell, Plas Johnson, among others, all providing incidental music and backing for many of acts such as Chuck Berry, the Supremes, Marvin Gaye, and Lesley Gore.